Skip to main content

 Written by Alex Bitca

-There are two API endpoints that support customer properties management:
+Two API endpoints support customer properties management:

 The "properties" parameter